VladKachenya/VladKachenya.github.io/index.md

 ## ABOUT ME

-**From june 2018 to present**, developer of industrial .Net/WPF app deal with IEC 61850 standard, MMS, FTP protocols and XML files.
+**From june 2018 to present**, developer of industrial .Net/WPF in [BEMN](http://www.bemn.by) company (Minsk).
+App deal with IEC 61850 standard, MMS, FTP protocols and XML files.
 The app is based on [Prism library](http://prismlibrary.github.io/) and [Material Design](http://materialdesigninxaml.net/) UI. **From december 2018 to present**, lead developer of this project.

 **From february 2019 to august 2019**, successfully finished EPAM internship in .NET lab.
 In time internship, took part in internal project "Code verification platform" with stack typescript/express/nodejs.
 I was one of the best students.

-From july 2016, I'm a R&D engineer of [digital relay protection](https://en.wikipedia.org/wiki/Digital_protective_relay) in BEMN company (Minsk).
+From july 2016, I'm a R&D engineer of [digital relay protection](https://en.wikipedia.org/wiki/Digital_protective_relay) in [BEMN](http://www.bemn.by) company (Minsk).
 My duties include: development of algorithms, research of physical processes, preparation of technical specifications, writing technical documentation (in Russian), selection of tender equipment, communication with customers, technical support, manual testing of software of various levels (desktop applications and devices firmwares) and so on.

-Have **B1** English level but **ready to up it to B2/C1** during six months.
+Have **A2/B1** English level but **ready to up it to B2/C1** during six months.

 ### Worked with:
 - ***Code/Practices:*** `OOP`, `Desigin Paterns`, `SOLID`, `REST API`, `Algorithms`, `C#`, `JS/TS (basic)`.